fbpx skip to Main Content

 2. Olinda Falls, Olinda

-Olinda Falls are lovely waterfalls Melbourne residents can travel to with a short drive.
+The Olinda Falls are some of the most lovely waterfalls Melbourne residents can travel to in a short drive.

-Olinda Falls are in the beautiful Dandenong Ranges and it takes only about 10 to 15 minutes before you reach the waterfall – it's a 350m walk from the car park to the upper platform and another 140m down to the Lower Falls (1km return trip).
+Located in the beautiful Dandenong Ranges it’s an easy 350m walk from the car park to the upper platform and another 140m down to the Lower Falls (1km return trip).
 The path is shaded the whole way and fringed by ferns and towering Mountain Ash trees – so it really does feel like an enchanted forest walk.

-Olinda Falls Reserve also offers picnic tables, running water and toilets more extensive walks around the waterfall area.
+Olinda Falls Reserve features picnic tables, running water and toilets with more extensive walks around the waterfall area, too.

 Please note, dogs and swimming are not allowed, but you can sit in the water at the lower falls.